All About Cellulite: How to Remedy It?

 What is cellulite?

-Causes of cellulite
+The causes of cellulite

 The formation of cellulite is influenced by various factors:

-1. Hormonal Factors: Hormones are essential chemical regulators in the human body, influencing many functions, including fat distribution and tissue structure.
+1. Hormonal factors: Hormones are essential chemical regulators in the human body, influencing many functions, including fat distribution and tissue structure.

 Here are some key hormones involved in the formation of cellulite: